 How Does An Eagle Kill Its Prey?

 uses these talons to grab and kill prey.
-Using muscles in the legs, the eagle applies as much as four hundred pounds per square inch per talon.
-The eagle uses its font talons to strike the prey’s skull and then uses the rear-facing talon to grip its prey as it lifts and carries it away.
+Using leg muscles, the eagle applies as much as four hundred pounds per square inch per talon.
+The eagle uses its front paws to strike the prey’s skull and then uses the rear-facing claw to grip its prey as it lifts and carries it away.

 How Much Can An Eagle Eat?

 The amount an eagle can eat depends on the type of eagle and the size of its stomach.
 The general rule of thumb is that an eagle can hold as much as one-third of its body weight worth of food at one time.